-- a) For vehicles with rear seats, two or more passenger seats are suitable for simultaneous use with the largest size of rearward facing (Class C) ISOFIX CRS, Fixture (CRF) ISO/R3. - Note: When checking a CRF on a rear seat, the vehicle seat located in front of this rear seat may be adjusted longitudinally forward but not further than the mid position between its rearmost and foremost positions.
-The seat backrest angle may also be adjusted, but not to a more upright angle than corresponding to a torso angle of 15 degrees. - b) For vehicles without rear seats, one or more passenger seats are suitable for simultaneous use with the largest size of rearward facing (Class C) ISOFIX CRS, Fixture (CRF) ISO/R3. - c) This information must be presented in the vehicle handbook. - d) The two R3 complaint positions shall have either ISOFIX or i-Size markings including top-tether marking.
-Anchorages must be marked with the relevant text and pictograms.
+a) For vehicles with rear seats, two or more passenger seats are suitable for simultaneous use with the largest size of rearward facing (Class C) ISOFIX CRS, Fixture (CRF) ISO/R3.

+Note: When checking a CRF on a rear seat, the vehicle seat located in front of this rear seat may be adjusted longitudinally forward but not further than the mid position between its rearmost and foremost positions.
+The seat backrest angle may also be adjusted, but not to a more upright angle than corresponding to a torso angle of 15 degrees.

+- b) For vehicles without rear seats, one or more passenger seats are suitable for simultaneous use with the largest size of rearward facing (Class C) ISOFIX CRS, Fixture (CRF) ISO/R3. - c) This information must be presented in the vehicle handbook.